MA3STR0/jquery-videosync/README.md

 * Chrome 42
 * Safari 8

+Based on HTML5 <video> element, not youtube/vimeo/etc.

-Should generally work in any browser that supports HTML5 video
+Should generally work in any modern browser.

 License